 With full intentions of returning to the university to complete his doctorate in 1966, he was convinced by black leaders in Detroit to accept a position created inside the police department by Mayor Jerome Cavanaugh.
 He took the job, serving as Administrative Assistant to the Detroit Commissioner of Police and published The Detroit Riot of 1967, a definitive account of the worst civil disorder in twentieth-century urban America.

-For the following five years (1967-1972) he was Adjunct Assistant Professor of Urban Education and Fellow of the Center for Urban Studies at Wayne State University.
+For the following five years (1967-1972) Locke served as Adjunct Assistant Professor of Urban Education and Fellow of the Center for Urban Studies at Wayne State University.
 In 1972, he became the first head of the new College of Public Affairs at the University of Nebraska-Omaha.

-As Dean of the Evans School of Public Affairs, the position he held from 1982 to 1987, he was praised by University of Washington President William Gerberding for serving through financially perilous times while maintaining excellence for the program.
+As dean of the School of Public Affairs, the position he held from 1982 to 1987, he was praised by University of Washington President William Gerberding for serving through financially perilous times while maintaining excellence for the program.

 The Holocaust and the Third Reich

 Locke maintained a passionate interest in the Holocaust and the Third Reich throughout his career as a historian and an ethicist.
 In 1970 he was cofounder with Frank Littell of the Annual Scholars Conference on the Holocaust and the Churches.
 His research and publications on the role of the churches during the Holocaust have earned him national as well as international acclaim.
 In a speech at the Stockholm International Forum on the Holocaust in 2000, he alluded to the reason for his commitment to the topic: